matteocng/react-flag-icon-css/README.md

 ## Basic usage

-Import the factory from `react-flag-icon-css`, it accepts the `React` module as the first argument and creates the `FlagIcon` component.
-This approach ensures that `FlagIcon` uses your app's `React` instance, avoiding issues such as two versions of `React` being loaded at the same time.
+Import `FlagIconFactory` from `react-flag-icon-css`, it accepts the `React` module as the first argument and creates the `FlagIcon` component. *This approach ensures that `FlagIcon` uses your app's `React` instance, avoiding issues such as two versions of `React` being loaded at the same time.*

 ```js
 import React from 'react'